 The West Village is arguably New York’s most desired neighborhood over the past few years.
 The average sales price per square foot lands at $2,393 SF with a median price of $3.23 million and average monthly rental cost at $3,810, pricing reflective of the demand for real estate in this neighborhood.
 New high-end condominium developments and stunning, classic brownstones are both sought-after options in the area, with co-ops and apartments available as well.
 With charming architecture, picturesque streets and a quiet, residential feeling, the West Village will surely feel like a home.

 The East Village, on the other hand, has a much more eclectic vibe that the West.
-Traditionally thought of as an artist’s haven, the East Village’s historical grunge, and diverse history shine through, making the neighborhood hip and in-demand.
-Here, the sales price per square foot comes in at $1,577 SF with the median price falling at $1.93 million and an average rental cost of $2,725 per month, making it a more affordable alternative to the West Village.
+Traditionally thought of as an artist’s haven, the East Village’s historical grunge, and diverse history shine through.
+Hip and in-demand define the East Village.
+Here, the sales price per square foot comes in at $1,577 SF with the median price falling to $1.93 million and an average rental cost of $2,725 per month.
+Competative prices make the east a more affordable alternative to the West Village.

 In the East Village, unlike the West, rentals are in much higher demand than purchases with high-end condominiums, traditional pre-war walk-ups and tenement buildings making up the majority of housing.
 In addition to new development, there are also the well-known, large-scale developments Stuyvesant Town and Peter Cooper Village that are situated on the northern edge of the East Village between 14th and 20th street.